 Perhaps i’ll just email Jacqui Dean, she ended up making it into Government and is now Minister for Consumer Affairs.

 TL;DR?
-Not eating toothpaste has always been a good idea, along with consulting your dentist for the oral heath advice that is best suited to your personal requirements.
+Not eating toothpaste has always been a good idea, along with consulting your dentist for the oral heath advice.

 Rachel Southee has a BEng (1st Class Honors) from the University of Waikato.